 “If we replace that sign with a larger sign to accommodate the “L” and the “R”, you start talking about wind-loading factors and jet blast and do we need to make the slabs bigger?

 “Do we need to replace some of the transformers?
 Is there new trenching, a cable conduit run?
-So you’re actually on a bit of fact-finding mission to find out what the scope of work is.”

 That process took the best part of four to five months, including understanding the nature of the work, developing designs then heading out to tender to identify a contractor.